 Are you a fan of Aloo Chorchori?
 A classic Bengali-style Potato curry (more like a stew) often served with Luchis for an elaborate weekend breakfast.
 Elaborate?
-Well, we are a family of bread & cornflakes eaters so luchi and tarkari is always an elaborate meal.
+We are a family of bread & cornflakes eaters, so Luchi and tarkari is always an elaborate meal.

 Coming back to my question.
-I asked because if you like Aloo Chorchori then I believe, there are high chances that you will love this Aloo Phulkopir Tarkari as well.
+I asked because if you like Aloo Chorchori then I believe, there is a high chance that you will love Aloo Phulkopir Tarkari as well.

 - Cauliflower